3rd ANNUAL

 Panellists

-Natasha Menon, Fleet Strategy Manager, AGL Energy
+Natasha Menon, Manager, E-Mobility Strategy, AGL Energy

 Leonard Tham, Director - Innovation, Australia and NZ, Custom Fleet